Diceware

 Diceware is a method for creating passphrases, passwords, and other cryptographic variables using ordinary dice as a hardware random number generator.
 For each word in the passphrase, five rolls of a six-sided die are required.
 The numbers from 1 to 6 that come up in the rolls are assembled as a five-digit number, e.g. 43146.
 That number is then used to look up a word in a cryptographic word list.
-In the original such list 43146 corresponds to munch.
+In the original Diceware list 43146 corresponds to munch.
 By generating several words in sequence, a lengthy passphrase can thus be constructed randomly.

 A Diceware word list is any list of 6^{5} = 7776 unique words, preferably ones the user will find easy to spell and to remember.
 The contents of the word list do not have to be protected or concealed in any way, as the security of a Diceware passphrase is in the number of words selected, and the number of words each selected word could be taken from.
-Lists have been compiled for several languages, including Basque, Bulgarian, Catalan, Chinese, Czech, Danish, Dutch, English, Esperanto, Estonian, Finnish, French, German, Greek, Hebrew, Hungarian, Italian, Japanese, Latin, Māori, Norwegian, Polish, Portuguese, Romanian, Russian, Slovak, Slovenian, Spanish, Swedish and Turkish.
+Lists have been compiled for over two dozen languages.